-The site may be suitable habitat for the Coachella Valley Milk Vetch, Coachella Valley Jerusalem cricket and the Coachella Valley giant sand-treader cricket, and Palm Springs ground squirrel even though none of these species were detected.
+The site may be suitable habitat for the Glandular Ditaxis, Ribbed Cryptantha, flat-seeded spurge, Coachella Valley Jerusalem cricket and the Coachella Valley giant sand-treader cricket, and Palm Springs ground squirrel even though none of these species were detected.
+Three individuals of Coachella Valley Milk Vetch were found within the project boundaries.
 Each of these organisms is covered under the CVMSHCP and mitigation is provided under the plan through the payment of fees.